Scope and content

 - The microforms collection houses the library's vast collection of information in microformats: microfilm, microfiche, and microprint.
 It includes the most complete collection of Oregon newspapers available anywhere, as well as many other items of historical significance.
 Users may view, print or scan images from any of the items in this collection.
 The Microforms service desk is located on the main floor, south end of the Knight Library.

-Second Floor: A-HB
+Second Floor: A-GV

 Current Periodicals & Newspapers

 - Current Periodicals contains unbound issues of both popular magazines and academic periodicals and journals.
 Current newspapers from Oregon and major cities in the United States and abroad are also available in this area, located on the second floor.

 - This collection of more than 81,000 books and 400 current periodicals, written in Chinese, Japanese, and Korean, covers many aspects of culture and life in East Asia.
 The major emphasis is on language and literature from ancient to modern times, history, government, and art.
 Material is listed in the library catalog, with titles in roman alphabet and vernacular scripts.